agripino/CarND/advanced_lane_finding/writeup.md

 The effect of distortion is more noticeable at the periphery of the image.

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used the HSV color space and Contrast Limited Adaptive Equalization (CLAHE) on the V channel in order to get a binary image containing mostly the lane lines.
+The implementation is the `hsv_v_thresh` function (lines 45 - 57) in the file `color_spaces.py`.
+The function is used in the `apply_thresholds` method of the `LaneFinder` class defined in the file `lane_finder.py` (lines 290 - 291).
+The file `color_spaces.py` contains tests using alternative approaches.
+Below is a example of a binary image result.

 ![alt text][image3]